Facing Serious Charges? You Need Our Trusted Criminal Defense Team.

 Habeas Corpus Petition

 A person can file a petition for habeas corpus in state or federal court after their prison sentence begins, sometimes after the time to appeal has passed.
-The rules for habeas petitions are complicated, and the time frames for filing depend on a wide range of factors.
-Grounds for habeas relief often involve new evidence not available at trial.
+The rules for habeas corpus petitions are complicated, and the time frames for filing depend on a wide range of factors.
+Grounds for habeas corpus relief often involve new evidence not available at trial.

-Petition for Relief from Duty to Register as a Sex Offender
+Petition For Relief From Duty To Register As A Sex Offender

 A person required by state law to register as a sex offender can petition the superior court in the county where they reside for relief from the duty to register.
 Eligibility for relief is typically available after a sufficiently long period of continuous registration with no further disqualifying convictions.